 According to the Department of Health’s Emergency Order, on November 29, 2025, a woman received a 90-minute massage performed by Atkinson while working at Praha Spa and Salt in Naples, Florida.

-Prior Administrative Complaint Involving Another Client
+Prior Administrative Complaints Involving Another Client

 According to that complaint, during a massage session on or about January 26, 2023, Atkinson allegedly: